By Danni Levy

 “Hydration is essential in maintaining focus and optimizing your metabolism,” says Don.
-“You need to be aiming to get half your body weight in ounces in water every day.
-So, if you weigh 100lbs, you need to be drinking 50 ounces of water per day.”
+“You need to aim to get half your body weight in ounces in water daily.
+So, if you weigh 100lbs, you must drink 50 ounces of water daily.”

-“Adding a HALO Hydration powder stick to your water will ensure your body is able to fully absorb the liquid you take in and will replenish the lost electrolytes, vitamins and minerals that your body
+“Adding a HALO Hydration powder stick to your water will ensure your body can fully absorb the liquid you take in and will replenish the lost electrolytes, vitamins and minerals that your body.